Snyk/docs/_docs_service-accounts/0_intro.md

 title: ""
 ---

-Service accounts allow you to generate multiple API tokens for your Snyk organisations.
-These aren't assigned to a specific user, but a "service account".
-This functionality is available on the Pro and above plans.
+Service Accounts are a special type of user that has an API token associated with it.
+You can set up a Service Account to be used for CI and other automation purposes without using an actual Snyk user's token.

+Each service account has a name associated with it to make it easier to recognise.
+The name is unique for the org and cannot be re-used.